CBIIT/crdc-datahub-backend/README.md

  - **EMAIL_USER**: email server's username as an additional parameter
  - **EMAIL_PASSWORD**: email server's password as an additional parameter
  - **EMAIL_URL**: the website URL in the email template sent to the user.
+ - **EMAILS_ENABLED**: If not set to "true", then the email notifications will be disabled
 ### Creating a .env File

 1. Locate the [**env.template**](./env.template) file and create a copy